rsalmei/refine/README.md

 Usage: refine rename [OPTIONS] [PATHS]...

 Options:
-  -b, --strip-before <STR|REGEX>  Remove from the start of the filename to this str; blanks are automatically removed -a, --strip-after <STR|REGEX>   Remove from this str to the end of the filename; blanks are automatically removed -e, --strip-exact <STR|REGEX>   Remove all occurrences of this str in the filename; blanks are automatically removed -r, --replace <STR|REGEX=STR>   Replace all occurrences of one str by another; applied in order and after the strip rules -y, --yes                       Skip the confirmation prompt, useful for automation -h, --help                      Print help
+  -b, --strip-before <STR|REGEX>   Remove from the start of the filename to this str; blanks are automatically removed -a, --strip-after <STR|REGEX>    Remove from this str to the end of the filename; blanks are automatically removed -e, --strip-exact <STR|REGEX>    Remove all occurrences of this str in the filename; blanks are automatically removed -r, --replace <{STR|REGEX}=STR>  Replace all occurrences of one str by another; applied in order and after the strip rules -y, --yes                        Skip the confirmation prompt, useful for automation -h, --help                       Print help

 Global:
   -i, --include <REGEX>  Include only these files; checked against filename without extension, case-insensitive